gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 you are creating or updating.
 The documentation is an essential part of the product.
 Technical writers are happy to help, as requested and planned on an issue-by-issue basis.

+Follow the process below unless otherwise agreed with the product manager and technical writer for a given issue:

+- Include any new and edited docs in the MR introducing the code.
+- Use the Documentation requirements confirmed by the Product Manager in the issue.
+Discuss any ideas or changes to these requirements in the issue, before you begin, and in the MR, once you begin work.
-- New and edited docs should be included in the MR introducing the code, and planned in the issue that proposed the feature.
-However, if the new or changed doc requires extensive collaboration or conversation, a separate, linked issue can be used for the planning process.
+   - If the new or changed doc requires extensive collaboration or conversation, a separate, linked issue can be used for the planning process.
-We are trying to avoid using a separate MR, so the docs stay with the code, but the Technical Writing team is interested in discussing any potential exceptions that may be suggested.
+   - We are trying to avoid using a separate MR, so that the docs stay with the code, but the Technical Writing team is interested in discussing any potential exceptions that may be suggested.
 - Use the [Documentation guidelines](index.md), as well as other resources linked from there, including the Documentation [Structure and template](structure.md) page, [Style Guide](styleguide.md), and [Markdown Guide](https://about.gitlab.com/handbook/product/technical-writing/markdown-guide/).